 The formation of the United States of America as a new nation was made possible by the principle and practice of social contracts.
 Social contracts or compacts are voluntary civil agreements of mutual obligation among a people or between a people and their governors for political purposes, usually to create a civil state with a certain form and laws or to authorize a governor.
-The practice of social contracts in the American founding was influenced by social contract theory developed by John Locke and Algernon Sidney in the Enlightenment era as well as by the practice of covenants in early colonial America.
-These influences were either indirectly or directly informed by a biblical worldview and Judeo-Christian thought.
+The practice of social contracts in the American founding was influenced in part by, in addition to ancient democratic models, social contract theory developed by John Locke and Algernon Sidney of the Enlightenment era as well as by the practice of covenants in early colonial America.
+These particular influences were either indirectly or directly informed by a biblical worldview and Judeo-Christian thought.
 The American Founders applied the principle of social contract to defend the American Revolution and to write the United States’ Declaration of Independence and U. S. Constitution.

 During the Enlightenment era of the 1600s and 1700s in Europe, British philosopher John Locke notably developed a social contract theory of civil government that influenced American political thought.
 In his 1689 First Treatise of Government, Locke refuted the commonly-held view of the Divine Right of Kings—the doctrine that monarchs are given absolute, unlimited power directly from God to rule over the people.
 Instead, he defended popular sovereignty or the people’s rule—the idea that since all men are created free and equal by God, the whole people (not just one person) hold political power.
 Consequently, in his 1689 Second Treatise of Government, Locke laid out the means for the people’s rule through social contracts.
 Locke’s social contract was later taken up by the American revolutionaries and Founders.